 You can harvest for about six weeks each spring, but no more than a third of the stalks should be harvested at a time.
 Be sure to leave the plants enough foliage to sustain themselves through the winter.
 Rhubarb leaves should never be eaten; they are poisonous.
 Only the stalks should be eaten.
 After harvesting, besides cooking immediately, the stalks can be cut into pieces and frozen for use later in pies and crisps.

 Try this easy recipe for a delicious rhubarb crisp: Best Easy Rhubarb Crisp

 Other than rot, rhubarb is not much affected by disease and insects.

 Canada Red, Valentine, and MacDonald are varieties known to be tender and sweet.

-So, a plant that comes back year-after-year, makes tasty pies and custards, isn’t affected by diseases or insects, and can be tucked into the landscape just about anywhere – seems like every homestead should be growing a few rhubarb plants!
+So, rhubarb is a plant that comes back year-after-year, makes tasty pies and custards, isn’t affected by diseases or insects, and can be tucked into the landscape just about anywhere – seems like every homestead should be growing a few rhubarb plants!